floshosho/EPS-System/README.md

 - GNU Make 4.1 Built for x86_64-pc-linux-gnu
 - g++ (Ubuntu 7.3.0-27ubuntu1~18.04) 7.3.0

-# How to Run the Stub Functions
+# Running the Test Functions

 You can run the program by simply calling these commands while in the EPS-System
 directory: